Saturday, February 28, 2015

 Going into the race, I was a little concerned with the downhill nature of the course.
 I'd had a bad experience with altitude and a steep downhill run at Pocatello, Idaho only about seven month prior, and wasn't exactly sure how my legs would respond to another net decline from start to finish.
 And even though the first 13 miles of the Phoenix Marathon out of the Usery Mountain Range drops about 800', it's a very gradual and gentle decline.
 When the course basically leveled off in the second half, I didn't notice the quad fatigue that typically accompanies downhill courses.

-Crossing the finish line with minor adductor cramping,
+Crossing the finish line with minor adductor cramping, but otherwise happy with a good race |

 Every stop had a TON of enthusiastic and encouraging volunteers ... not five or six folks trying frantically to get fluids to every passing runner like at some races.
 Plus, and most important to me, every stop had Gatorade first in green cups, and water second in blue cups.
 Without fail ...
 Gatorade first, water second!
 This is such a minor detail that is overlooked by most races.
 But late in a race when my legs are aching, I'm out of breath, and I'm using every ounce of energy to focus on the finish line ...
 I don't want to have to think about what's in the cup I'm getting.
 And finally, all the volunteers handing out fluids were wearing rubber gloves.
 EXCELLENT!!!
 In most races there a few folks here and there who opt for gloves, and I don't blame them.
 I mean who wants the sweat of 2,000 runners all over their hands?
 Not me.
 But equally important, I don't want the germs of volunteer fingers floating around in the water from the cup they've just handed me.
 So I really appreciated the gloves.
 There were also several gels, banana, and oranges available at the water stops later in the race.
 But the outstanding organization of the water stops really stood out to me.
 This doesn't just magically happen.
 It takes a lot of planning and direction to run effortlessly, and should be recognized.
 Very well done!